 Toggle the Put JS to Body option to ON:

 Click the Save button:

 The module will now load in No-Conflict mode with its JS scripts moved to the body.

-However, because a WordPress site can have many moving parts it’s still possible some conflicts could be occurring.
+However, because a WordPress site can have many moving parts, it’s still possible some conflicts could occur.
 So if the problem hasn’t yet gone away, run a conflict test by following the steps in the section coming up next.